michelle-hwang/michelle-hwang.github.io/_pages/not-a-robot.md

 {% include gallery %}

 In my spare time, I like to enjoy a glass of red wine, listen to music, and figure out how to translate my texts to my sisters in emoji.
-I love trying new things and exploring the city of Athens, from bouldering at the local rock climbing gym to attending a themed storytelling meet-up to taking a hike at the State Botanical Garden of Georgia.
-While going out and doing things keeps me going, I do spend a lot of time at home playing video games or reading fiction novels.
+I love trying new things and going on hikes.
+My favorite activity is planning events with my friends!

 **Some of my likes**